I have 2,689 unread emails in one of my inboxes.

-A warm welcome is a prerequisite for being Southern (which I am), and in the case of SaaS marketing, it’s an excellent opportunity to set expectations and offer a clear value proposition for your lead.
+A warm welcome to a new user is a prerequisite for being Southern (which I am), and in the case of SaaS marketing, it’s an excellent opportunity to set expectations and offer a clear value proposition for your lead or trial user.

 It also should be sent immediately with a snappier-than-frostbite subject line.

 Why should you rush the send (or automate it)?

 Because there’s practically no email more well-received than the welcome email to a new user.
 They have an open rate of 50%, which puts these emails at an 86% overlordship above a garden variety newsletter.

 If you want your welcome email to go even further, add free, valuable content to back up your value propositions like InVision does here.

 This is just a crop to show off my favorite feature of the email — in addition to a hella useful asset like a UI kit, this email included a link to a massive list of free plugins for one of design’s hottest programs and an inspiration swipe.